sjha2048/GSoC-2020/README.md

 I used Notion to track progress of my project and also to collaborate with my mentors, I highly recommend using Notion to boost your productivity, below I have linked my kanban board for reference.

 [Notion Board]()

+## Future Scope

+- Getting rid of default behaviour of Institutions
+- Removal of stale and unnecessary code
+- Increasing unit test coverage

+## Key Learnings

+- Gained major insight of software development lifecycle (Agile Methodolgy)
+- Importance of CI/CD and Unit tests
+- An amazing framework; Ruby on Rails
+- Major concepts of OOPs like abstraction and Inheritance
+- Imporoved my collaboration and communication skills

 ## Final Result